Efek Rumah Kaca: 2008–2011: Kamar Gelap and major recognition

 In 2008, Kamar Gelap (Dark Room), their second album, was released.
 Among the tracks from this album are "Jangan Bakar Buku" (Don't Burn Books), "Kenakalan Remaja di Era Informatika" (Teenage Mischief in the Information Era) and "Mosi Tidak Percaya" (Motion of no-confidence).
-They were nominated for three awards in the same year: Anugerah Musik Indonesia's "Best Alternative Production Work", "The Best Cutting Edge" in the MTV Indonesia Music Awards,and Rolling Stone Indonesia's "Editors’ Choice Awards: Rookie of the Year".
+They were nominated for three awards in the same year: Anugerah Musik Indonesia's "Best Alternative Production Work", "The Best Cutting Edge" in the MTV Indonesia Music Awards, and Rolling Stone Indonesia's "Editors’ Choice Awards: Rookie of the Year".
 Efek Rumah Kaca then went on to win the latter two.

 In May 2010, they founded a record label, Jangan Marah Records (Don't Be Angry Records), hoping to accommodate creative bands that are not accepted by major labels.

 2012–2014: Hiatus and Pandai Besi

 Efek Rumah Kaca used a more 'crowded formation' when they were playing at a festival in June 2012, thus the birth of a new project, called "Pandai Besi".
 A tight concert schedule and Adrian's health condition hampered the band on the completion of Efek Rumah Kaca's third album.
 Limitations of musical skills, routine office work and the health condition of Adrian became a trigger for Cholil and Akbar to find the right gap in order to continue working.
 They invited four musician friends who were deliberately selected for their different backgrounds and musical tastes to ‘recycle’ Efek Rumah Kaca's songs.
-They ended up re-arranging nine songs from their previous albums into a new album under the "Pandai Besi" name, titled Daur Baur.
+They ended up re-arranging nine songs from their previous albums into a new album under the "Pandai Besi" name, titled Daur Baur which literally means recycle, fits with the album theme itself.
 In March 2013, Pandai Besi – with more members to the group – recorded the re-arranged songs at Lokananta, Surakarta, through crowdfunding method by the fans.
 Due to overwhelming requests from the public for a physical record, on June 29, 2013, Demajors Records officially released the physical copy of the album.
 Daur Baur received critical acclaim from music critics.
 Rolling Stone Indonesia wrote, "If Pandai Besi was a new band and this is a new song material, then the Daur Baur album will be Indonesia’s best debut album since the first album of Efek Rumah Kaca..."
 The Jakarta Globe said, "The whole album is littered with welcome surprises.
 Virtually every track ends up far from where it began.
 Perhaps the best thing to be said about Pandai Besi is that the band sounds like it exists as its own entity, without the baggage of its main, more famous, persona.
 The songs make their original versions feel like demos.."